1

 The incumbent must be able to perform the essential functions of the job with or without reasonable workplace accommodation.

 The individual must also be able to wear and properly utilize appropriate personal protective equipment (PPE) to work or visit within areas where it is required.
-This includes hard hat, safety glasses, respirators, ear plugs, steel-toed shoes, or other protective equipment as required by the work performed and location the work is being done.
+This includes hard hat, safety glasses, respirators, ear plugs, steel-toed shoes, personal flotation devices, or other protective equipment as required by the work performed and location the work is being done.

 The incumbent must possess the ability to remain calm during emergencies and respond appropriately as dictated by the circumstance of the incident and as directed by the Safety Representative or other management personnel.
 Must be capable of evacuating the work area in a timely manner should an emergency situation arise.

-• Walking, stepping, climbing, or otherwise moving from one location on the job site to another and normally involves physically getting onto and off work barges, boats, vessels, or dock facilities of varying heights and access parameters.
+• Walking, stepping, climbing, or otherwise moving from one location on the job site to another and normally involves physically getting onto and off of work barges, boats, vessels, or dock facilities of varying heights and access parameters.

 • Standing, stooping, kneeling, squatting, climbing, or sitting for long periods of time.

-• Working in confined spaces and at elevated heights.
+• Working in confined spaces or at elevated heights.

-• Lifting and carrying objects up to 50 lbs. as required.
+• Lifting objects up to 50 lbs. as required.

-• Remaining calm during emergencies and responding appropriately as dictated by the circumstance of the incident.
+• Remaining calm during emergencies and respond appropriately as dictated by the circumstance of the incident.

 Compensation & Benefits: